Skip to Content

 American, (1928–2010)

-Grossman was born in Detroit, Michigan in 1928 to a poor Jewish family stricken with hardship at the beginnings of The Great Depression.
-However, his family persevered through his school years after which he was able to attended Wayne State University and Ohio State University where he studied the arts.
-In 1955, he moved to Tucson and founded the ceramics program at the University of Arizona where he taught for the next thirty-five years and eventually retired to the post of Professor Emeritus.
-A lifelong traveler, Grossman’s work and philosophy in life incorporated ideas from Buddhism and drew inspiration from the elaborate architecture of Europe and Asia.
-He was a tireless maker, educator, and social activist until his passing in January, 2010, at 82 years of age.
+Grossman was born in Detroit, Michigan, to a Jewish family stricken with hardship by the Great Depression.
+However, he was able to attend Wayne State University and Ohio State University, where he studied the arts.
+In 1955 he moved to Tucson and founded the ceramics program at the University of Arizona, where he taught for the next thirty-five years and eventually retired as an emeritus professor.
+A lifelong traveler, Grossman incorporated ideas from Buddhism into his work and philosophy of life, and drew inspiration from the architecture of Europe and Asia.
+He was a tireless creator, educator, and social activist until his death at 82 years of age.

 Artist Objects